cran-task-views/CausalInference/source/CausalInference.md

     studies. `r pkg("OTRselect")` implements a penalized
-    regression method that can simultaneously estimate the optimal treatment strategy and identify important variables for either censored or uncensored continuous response.
+    regression method that can simultaneously estimate the optimal treatment strategy and identify important variables for either censored or uncensored continuous response. `r pkg("DTRlearn2")` offers Q-learning and outcome-weighted learning methods with variable selection via penalization.
--   `r pkg("smartsizer")` provides a set of tools for determining the necessary sample size in order to identify the optimal DTR in a *sequential, multiple assignment, randomized trial (SMART)* , `r pkg("DTRlearn2")` implements estimators for general K-stage DTRs from SMARTs with Q-learning and several outcome-weighted learning methods.
+-   *For sequential, multiple assignment, randomized trials (SMART)*, `r pkg("smartsizer")` provides a set of tools for determining the necessary sample size in order to identify the optimal DTR; `r pkg("DTRlearn2")` also implements estimators for general K-stage DTRs from SMARTs.
--   `r pkg("lpdensity")` implements a density (and derivatives) estimator based on local polynomial regressions for counterfactual analysis, program evaluation, and policy recommendations.
--   Estimation of treatment decision rules from a randomized clinical trial using Single-Index Models with Multiple-Links is implemented in `r pkg("simml")`, Single-Index Models with a Surface-Link for optimizing individualized dose rules from an observational study is implemented in `r pkg("simsl")`.

 [**Structural equation models, do-calculus causal discovery**]{#dag}